Dorothy-Ho-Vy/Sample_SQL_Python_template/README.md

 2️⃣ Exploratory Data Analysis (EDA)
 3️⃣ SQL/ Python Analysis

-- First, explain codes' purpose -what it does
+- First, explain codes' purpose - what they do

 - Then how your query/ code & Insert screenshots of your result

-- Finally, explain your observations/ findings from the results  ts findings _Describe trends, key metrics, and patterns._
+- Finally, explain your observations/ findings from the results  ts findings

+ _Describe trends, key metrics, and patterns._

 ---